Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 6. Maximum of two digital autopen recipients to one authorizing sponsor which shall be enforced by the requesting agency.

-### Required Certificate Controls
+### Required Certificate and Token Controls

 Please note that many of these controls will be inherited based on the CA and Card Management System (CMS) configurations, and may not be customizable by the agency requesting the delegated digital signature certificate.

-1. A digital autopen certificate and private key are never issued on a pre-existing individually assigned and personalized PIV card.
+1. A digital autopen certificate and private key are **never** issued on a pre-existing individually assigned and personalized PIV card.
 2. Issue a delegated digital certificate to an authorized hardware device such as a smart card on GSA’s FIPS 201 Evaluation Program Approved Product List or